Microsoft Bids $44.6B for Yahoo!

 The Labor Relations Institute of New York has done repeated studies on what employees want and what managers think employees want.
 The results are typically different:

-What managers think employees want:- Good wages
+What managers think employees want:

 - Job Security